nonescz/turris-user-docs/docs/hw/mox/serial-boot.md

 ## Connecting UART cable

 You will need a 1.8V USB TTL serial cable.
-Connect the Tx, Rx, GND and potentailly VCC signals to pins 13, 14, 5 and 6 respectively, as described [here](../serial.md#turris-mox).
+Connect the Tx, Rx, GND and potentially VCC signals to pins 13, 14, 5 and 6 respectively, as described [here](../serial.md#turris-mox).